hendrikreimers/NodeMusicBox/README.md

       Run it:
          node app.js

+Whats next?

+ * Remove as good as possible direct DOM usage without Angular in Controller.js, Playlists.js, Countdown.js
+ * Maybe better streming performance if ffmpeg is used to transcode and stream?
+ * Another Theme

 At the moment it works, but it's not finished! :-) Hope you enjoy it!
 Feel free to give me Feedback!